nazar-pc/es-dht/design.md

 [ShadowWalker](https://www.freehaven.net/anonbib/cache/ccs09-shadowwalker.pdf) was a starting point for designing hierarchy of entangled states.

-[NISAN](https://www.freehaven.net/anonbib/cache/ccs09-nisan.pdf)'s idea of hiding target ID was used
+[NISAN](https://www.freehaven.net/anonbib/cache/ccs09-nisan.pdf)'s idea of hiding target ID was also used as an integral part of lookup process.